The Bleeding Heart Plant, Dicentra spectablis is also known as Lamprocapnos spectabilis.

 Bleeding Heart is classified as one tough plant according to the USDA (United States Agricultural Department), so you won’t have to worry much about missing this colorful shade plant’s feeding time every now and then.

 Do not confuse with the bleeding-heart vine (Clerodendrum thomsoniae) which comes from a different family.

 The Bleeding Heart’s bloom time comes in the summer and its flowering time is quite short.

 The plant produces pretty, iconic flowers from late spring to early summer, and could lie entirely dormant during the other seasons.

 You may see the Bleeding Heart “die out” during mid-summer, miraculously coming back to life during springtime!

-Traditionally, its flowers are painted white and pink; there are a few varieties that deviate from the original hue.
+Traditionally, its flowers are painted white and pink; there are a few bleeding heart plant varieties that deviate from the original hue.
 It also resembles the flowers of dicentra formosa, also known as the pacific bleeding-heart plants.

 The “Alba”, or Lamprocapnos ‘Alba’ produces only white blooms, while the “Gold Heart”, or Lamprocapnos ‘Gold Heart’ produces rose-colored flowers atop a golden foliage.

 Both plants are also considered hardy via USDA standards, so it’s simply a matter of preference on which colored blooms you prefer.